White Lady: Serbia

 In the village of Koprivica near Zaječar there is a legend about a ghost of a woman in a wedding dress that walks around at night scaring people.
 This ghost is most commonly referred to as the Dead Woman in White (Serbian cyrillic: Мртва Жена у Белом).
-There are two stories about the death of this woman: The first states that she died in the 70s in a car accident while going on her honeymoon while the second states that she hung herself after her fiancé left her right before their wedding.
+There are two stories about the death of this woman: The first states that she died in the 70s in a car accident while going on her honeymoon while the second states that she hanged herself after her fiancé left her right before their wedding.
 She is apparently also seen stopping cars on the road between Bor and Zaječar.
 In August 2011, two brothers from Bor, inspired by the legend of the Woman in White, decided to prank drivers on the road towards Zaječar by having one of them put on a wedding dress and approach drivers while the other filmed it.
 The incident was reported to the police who managed to identify the brothers however they couldn't be charged with anything since they technically didn't break any laws.